 Burt Lancaster played the famous ‘Bird Man’ Robert Stroud, a man serving a life sentence at Alcatraz who takes comfort from birds (the feathered kind).

-When a guard cancelled the visit of his mother, Elizabeth, due to a violation of internal rules, Stroud stabbed and killed the guard and stood trial three times.
+When the guards cancelled the visit of his mother, Elizabeth (Thelma Ritter), due to a violation of internal rules, Stroud stabbed and killed a guard and stood trial three times.

 He was sentenced to be executed by the gallows, but his mother appealed to President Woodrow Wilson who commuted his sentence to life imprisonment.

-Warden Harvey Shoemaker decided to keep Stroud in solitary confinement for the rest of his life.
+Warden Shoemaker decided to keep Stroud in solitary confinement for the rest of his life.

 Though the movie moved public sympathy towards Stroud and letters were sent begging for his release, the film glossed over his villainy.